List of cities in the United Kingdom: History

 Thirty-two cities have a Lord Provost (in Scotland) or a Lord Mayor (in England, Wales, and Northern Ireland), see List of lord mayoralties and lord provostships in the United Kingdom.
 The six cities where the Lord Mayor or Lord Provost has the right to the style The Right Honourable are York, the City of London, Edinburgh, Glasgow (since 1912), Belfast (since 1923), and Cardiff (since 1956).

 Statistical role

 City status has little statistical significance in UK because it is not a measure of a city's size and only holds a ceremonial status.
-Historic cities, such as St Davids (a cathedral city in Wales) can be quite small, but newer cities, such as those conferred in 2022, can range in size from anywhere between 50,000 to over 200,000.
+Historic cities, such as St Davids (a cathedral city in Wales) can be quite small, but newer cities, such as those conferred in 2022, can range in size from 50,000 to more than 200,000.
 Populous towns, such as Luton, Northampton and Reading, do not have city status.

 Conurbations

 The term "city" is sometimes loosely applied to conurbations in the UK.
 The government tends to recognise these as primary urban areas for statistical and economic purposes, though greater urban areas are what most people determine to be a city region.
 Large cities other than London, such as Manchester or Birmingham, are often confused with these conurbations.
 Manchester has a significantly lower population than Birmingham, though the Greater Manchester Built-up Area is more populous than the West Midlands conurbation.
 This question of definition has provoked a second city debate in the United Kingdom.

 Conversely, many official cities in the UK contain a substantial rural area encompassing settlements which are physically separated from the core urban area.
 The City of Milton Keynes (a unitary authority) and City of Colchester (non-metropolitan district) received letters patent which covered an area substantially larger than that of their respective core urban areas; this meant that extra-urban settlements such as the towns of Olney and West Mersea fall within de jure cities.